pvp-bot/pvpbot/README.md

 edit the spreadsheet range strings in gsheet.py

 **running**
 `python pvpbot.py` to run normally
-`python pvpbot.py --dl-all x` parse the last x messages in a channel and add those builds to a .csv file, parses entire channel history if no number given. exit on completion
+`python pvpbot.py --dl-all x` parses the last *x* messages in a channel and add those builds to a .csv file, parses entire channel history if no number given. exit on completion

 **commands**
 *!builds* - returns a link to the spreadsheet
 *!search <at> <primary> <secondary>* - searches the spreadsheet the highest voted, most recent matching build.
 1-word inputs for each field, matches substring (e.g. *def* in *def*ender)
 *!searchall* - to ignore votes
 votes are by 💯 reactions on build posts

-the enh.json has been formatted from the enhancement database from [Mids](https://github.com/ImaginaryDevelopment/imaginary-hero-designer)
+the enh.json has been formatted for use from the enhancement database from [Mids](https://github.com/ImaginaryDevelopment/imaginary-hero-designer)